TSAndrews/EmbeddedKnowledgeBO/README.md

 Post-modelling performance metric computation does not appear to have a significant impact on the convergence rate of the optimizer.
-When data has a low noise level, post-modelling performance metric computation does typically increase hypervolume more rapidly than computing performance metrics prior to modelling in early iterations, but this lead drops off fairly quickly and both ojective computation methods generally reach the optima at aproximately the same time.
+When data has a low noise level, post-modelling performance metric computation does typically increase hypervolume more rapidly than computing performance metrics prior to modelling in early iterations, as can be seen from Figure 1, but this lead is lost fairly quickly and both ojective computation methods generally reach the optima at the same time.
 This is because post-modelling performance metric computation biases selection toward regions that have high value experimental conditions based on the metrics without considering the responses of the system under these conditions.
 For instance, the optimizer will be biased towards low residence times because time is a key component of space time yield, but